-If you have low grade constant stress your oil glands will work harder as the tiny receptor on these cells is stimulated to produce more oil – which, in turn causes the pores to open and the pH of the surface of the skin changes – da da!!
-Pimples!!
-It is really difficult if you are nauseated, vomiting, really tired, working full or part-time, dealing with the news and maybe other children and family issues to not be stressed but try to find a balance, a quiet period every day to look after yourself.
+If you have low grade constant stress your oil glands will work harder as the tiny receptor on these cells is stimulated to produce more oil – which, in turn causes the pores to open and the pH of the surface of the skin changes – da da!
+Pimples!
+It is really difficult if you are nauseated, vomiting, really tired, working full or part-time, dealing with what is on the news, maybe other children and family issues to not be stressed but try to find a balance, a quiet period every day to look after yourself.

-Sleep: try to have sufficient.
-Work out ways to be comfortable!!
-Use lavender oils beside the bed and camomile tea.
+Sleep: Try to have sufficient.
+Work out ways to be comfortable!
+Use lavender oils beside the bed and drink camomile tea.
 Avoid coffee and other stimulants.

-Your diet should be full of healthy green vegetables with the addition of all the other colours and plenty of protein and fruit.
-Avoid yeasty and sugary foods and drinks as much water as you can.
+Diet: Your diet should be full of healthy green vegetables with the addition of all the other colours all with plenty of protein and fruit.
+Avoid yeasty and sugary foods or drinks as much water as you can.
 You’ll actually feel less ill and tired if you do.
 Take the supplements your Doctor recommends and, if unsure about a product ask him/her for advice.

 UV Protection is essential as your skin is more sensitive.
 It is much easier to burn and therefore age your skin whilst you are pregnant.
 Make a zinc based sunblock/moisturiser every day (no matter the weather) part of your daily skin care routine.

 As the skin on your stomach stretches it can be irritatingly itchy.
 This is often due to dryness though is simply your belly growing.
 Stretch marks may appear and some will disappear and some won’t.
 Massaging an organic oil, cream or lotion at least once a day will help; again just watch those ingredients.
 A great product is the Miessence Belly and Breast Balm.